IPH Dead Blow Hammers – Engineering Review & Destruction Test

 The urethane hot cast process of the IPH hammers includes sandblasting the mold internals to eliminate most contaminants and a unique chemical that provides a much better bonding than that between urethane and bare metal.
 Should you puncture the polyurethane, it won’t peel off the rest of the hammer.

-However, even with a controlled casting process, there’s still one challenge that several dead blow hammers fail: withstand extremely low temperatures.
+However, even with a controlled casting process, there’s still one challenge that several dead blow hammers fail: withstanding extremely low temperatures.

 The polyurethane of most dead blow hammers becomes so brittle that they literally blow themself up.
 We found similar testimonials from members of three different forum sites that have blown up their hammers in cold weather: